 A healthcare professional should be consulted to prescribe the appropriate antifungal medication, typically taken for several days up to a couple of weeks.

-Alongside medication, certain therapeutic supplements – under medical guidance – can help relieve discomfort.
-Maintaining good oral hygiene remains essential, and Cariex® can be a valuable addition to support recovery from oral thrush.
-Just a few sprays of this dental product help restore a neutral oral pH, limiting Candida growth.
-Its formulation is designed to adhere to the mucosa, providing immediate relief even for young children.
+Alongside pharmacological therapy, it is also possible — always following consultation with your doctor — to turn to certain therapeutic supplements to alleviate discomfort and reduce distress.
+Proper oral hygiene is the foundation of every healthy mouth, and Cariex® is a valuable addition to facilitate recovery from oral thrush.
+Just a few sprays of this dental spray are sufficient to rapidly restore a neutral oral pH, limiting the growth of Candida; its formulation is specifically designed to adhere to the oral mucosa and provide immediate relief, even in very young children.